revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% subsection Start the Master Rev File and Import Data | Exercise-StartMasterRev %}

+In this section you will begin the master file that you will load into RevBayes when you’ve completed all of the components of the analysis.

-Open your text editor and create the master Rev file called `{{ mcmc_script }}` in the `scripts` directory.
+> Open your text editor and create the master Rev
+> file called `{{ mcmc_script }}` in the `scripts` directory.
+>

-Enter the Rev code provided in this section in the new model file.
+> Enter the Rev code provided in this section in the new model file.

-The file you will begin in this section will be the one you load into RevBayes when you’ve completed all of the components of the analysis.
+{:.instruction}

-In this section you will begin the file and write the Rev commands for loading in the taxon list and managing the data matrices.
+In this file you will write the Rev commands for loading in the taxon list and managing the data matrices.
 Then, starting in section {% ref Exercise-ModelFBD %}, you will move on to writing module files for each of the model components.
 Once the model files are